 Sin is Full of PUS

-1. Pride – The expression of pride in marriage says, “I deserve,” “I’m better,” or, “I can do this on my own.”
-When you think you deserve for your spouse to treat you a different way, pride is speaking.
-When you have thoughts and feelings of superiority to your spouse, pride is the culprit.
-When you think you can pull up your boot straps and fix things by yourself, or worse yet, fix your spouse; pride is talking.
+1. Pride – The expression of pride in marriage says, “I deserve,” “I’m better,” or “I can do this on my own.”
+When you think you deserve your spouse to treat you differently, pride is speaking.
+If you have thoughts and feelings of superiority to your spouse, pride is the culprit.
+When you think you can pull up your bootstraps and fix things by yourself, or worse yet, fix your spouse, pride is talking.
 Saying, or even just thinking, any one of these things has the potential to eat away at the best of marriages.

-3. Selfishness – The most commonly recognized problem with our heart is selfishness.
-Selfishness says, no, screams, “I want“!
+3. Selfishness – Selfishness is the most commonly recognized problem with our hearts.
+Selfishness screams, “I want“!
 Husbands want more respect.
 Wives want more love.
 Husbands want more sex.
 Wives want more deep conversation.

 There’s nothing wrong with wanting any of these things from our spouse.
 The problems start when we want these things more than we are willing to give these things.
 We have a heart of selfishness more than a heart of service.